RatMD/bloghub-plugin/README.md

 extension with some additional data and details.
 This extension is especially designed for our own OctoberCMS templates, but can also be used by any OctoberCMS user and developer, of course.

+This extension provides, next to the custom meta data and blog tags, also additional blog archives for the author, date and provided tags. **BlogHub** also extends the `Post` Model with some additional dynamic methods, for example to receive related or random posts.

 Features
 --------